This is part of my constitutional design series.

-There are two different models of how democracy works that are in constant conflict.
 The first is the consensus model, where all government action is based on public approval.
 You want to make sure policy is good - or rather, as the best approximation we have, popular - before it is implemented.
 More radical shifts should require greater consensus.
 In this model, people’s preferences are fairly constant, so they don’t change their mind much after seeing policy take effect.

 The second is the accountability model, where people vote for a party (or person) who gets all the power, and then vote them out if they don’t do a good job.
 In this model, voters can’t accurately form an opinion about policy until it is adopted, so it’s all about trying things and seeing if they work.

 I’d like to further divide consensus democracy.
 In cases where there is no overwhelming consensus on an issue, there are two options.
 One option is to take the median position on this issue - eg, for abortion, legal abortion for a certain period at the beginning of the term, with exceptions for late-term abortion in the cases of rape, incest or life of the mother.
 Call this median consensus democracy.
 The other option is to go with the status quo - eg, pre-2022, this was Roe v.
 Wade.
 Some of this is the left-winger in me talking, but I usually prefer median consensus democracy to status quo consensus democracy.
 In issues of an emerging technology, status quo consensus democracy means no regulation.
 In issues of changing social norms, status quo means the old social norms, which are ~always worse.
-Status quo consensus democracy also leads to arcane bureaucracy that everyone hates and inadequate law that must be interpreted by courts using, uhh, questionable logic.
+Status quo consensus democracy also leads to arcane bureaucracy that everyone hates and inadequate law that must be interpreted by courts.
 I just don’t see the status quo meaningfully as the “neutral” option.

 Assumptions